vsrinivas/fuchsia/bin/gdbserver/bin/ipt/README.md

 ## Collecting trace output

-The first step in printing a trace is copying the trace output files from the magenta device to the development host: printing is currently only supported on linux/macosx.
+The first step in printing a trace is copying the trace output files from the zircon device to the development host: printing is currently only supported on linux/macosx.

 There are several output files: